 How you create your disclaimer will depend on which niche you’re in and what you blog about.

-For example, if you blog about personal finance, you don’t want to be held liable for any financial damage of the reader.
+For example, if you blog about personal finance, you don’t want to be held liable for any financial damage to the reader.
 If they say that they followed your financial advice but lost money, they could sue you when you don’t have a proper disclaimer on your page.

 Similarly, if you write about health and wellness, you don’t want to be held responsible for any damages if that person said they followed your health advice but it did not work out for them.